gmancuso24/Onto3D/README.md

-# Onto3D – CIDOC-like Graph Editor for Blender
+# Onto3D – Ontology Graph Editor for Blender

 **Version 0.5**

-Onto3D is a Blender add-on designed to create, visualize, and manage semantic networks based on the **CIDOC-CRM** and related ontologies (CRMarchaeo, CRMsci, etc.).
+Onto3D is a Blender add-on designed to create, visualize, and manage semantic networks based.
 It allows researchers to model archaeological and heritage data directly inside Blender’s node editor, linking entities, properties, and geometries in a unified visual graph.

 ---